-- Grand Pine Courts is designated for elderly disabled applicants. - The Crossing is designated for elderly applicants and near elderly applicants who are 55 and older.
-Other occupants in the household may not be younger than 45 years old. - Century Heights is designed for elderly applicants and near elderly applicants who are 55 and older.
+- Grand Pine Courts is designated for elderly It is also designated for disabled applicants regardless of age. - The Crossing is designated for elderly applicants and near elderly applicants who are 55 and older.
+Other occupants in the household may not be younger than 45 years old.

+• Century Heights is designed for elderly applicants and near elderly applicants who are 55 and older.
 Other occupants in the household may not be younger than 45 years old/